-In honor of our 20th-anniversary, Berkeley Patients Group launched our $1 Million For Good initiative in October, supporting ten nonprofits working to uplift our local community.
+In what feels like a lifetime ago, Berkeley Patients Group launched our $1 Million For Good initiative in October 2019, supporting ten nonprofits working to uplift our local community.

 Each month, BPG will drive funds and awareness to one of our nonprofit partners.
 This December, we are proud to support our long-time partner, the Women’s Cancer Resource Center in Berkeley.